transformation: the recycled art of faustin adeniran

-Enjoy some sips and nibbles and join us in welcoming Nigerian-born artist Faustin Adeniran on September 19th at the Firehouse Gallery, 81 Naugatuck Ave Milford CT, at a reception 5:30-7pm.
-Free and open to the community!
-Enjoy Faustin’s exhibit during exhibit hours through October 6th.
+Join us in welcoming Nigerian-born artist Faustin Adeniran at the Firehouse Gallery, 81 Naugatuck Ave Milford CT during Firehouse Gallery exhibit hours on weekends through October 6th.

 Lecture on Tuesday, October 1st 7-8PM.
 Open to the public for just $5 at the door.
 Faustin will speak and answer questions about his art, life, travels, technique, and social observations.

 Workshop on Saturday, October 5th 10am-noon.
 Open to the public for just $15.
 Faustin will demonstrate and explain his artistic process, and participants will have an opportunity to create a piece of recycled art.
 TICKETS

 about Faustin’s art: